samarpan-rai/samarpan-rai.github.io/_posts/2019-05-20-lessons-learnt-as-a-data-scientist.md

 layout: page
-title: "Lesson learnt as a Data Scientist" subtitle : "Few tips and suggestion for aspiring data scientists"
+title: "Lesson learnt as a Data Scientist" subtitle : "Few tips and suggestion for aspiring data scientists" description : Tips and tricks for aspiring data scientist and try to answer question like, Should you learn Python or R?
+Should you choose black box or interpretable model?
 date: "2019-05-20 13:15:55 +0200"
 categories: ["data-science"]
 ---